You can totally use a journal to help anxiety.

 9. It helps get you in touch with your “other you”

 We all have two versions of ourselves.
 One version lifts us up.
-This version has goals, dreams, expectations.
-This version of ourselves gets up early, works really hard and is always motivated.
+This version has goals, dreams, and expectations.
+This version of ourselves gets up early, works really hard, and is always motivated.

 Then we have the other version.
 This version doubts our abilities, reminds us of our insecurities and wants to curl up in bed and never get out.